 Once in a while – thankfully extremely rarely – I get a mournful email from someone who has dropped their Balinese bell and it has lost its ring.
 They write to ask how to get it repaired.

-The information sheet that is sent out with each bell explains that if it is dropped or banged against a hard surface then this may cause a hairline fracture in the bronze casting, and the bell will never ring again.
-The only way to repair it is to ship it back to Bali and have it reforged, which takes such a long time and costs so much more than buying a new bell that no-one ever does it.
+The information sheet that is sent out with each bell explains that if it is dropped or banged against a hard surface, this may cause a hairline fracture in the bronze casting and the bell will never ring again.
+The only way to repair it is to ship it back to Bali and have it reforged, which takes such a long time and costs so much more than buying a new bell that no one ever does it.

 We think of metal as being strong and durable, so it’s something of a surprise to discover that bells need such careful handling.
-The type that are made of cheap metal alloys and mass-produced in factories are usually more hardy, but the unremarkable quality of sound they produce means they are no use at all for space clearing.
-Hand crafted Balinese bells are made from a unique type of bronze that puts them in a completely different league, so even though they are more fragile, they are well worth the extra care that is required.
+The type that are made of cheap metal alloys and mass-produced in factories are usually hardier, but the unremarkable quality of sound they produce means they are no use at all for space clearing.
+Hand-crafted Balinese bells are made from a unique type of bronze that puts them in a completely different league, so even though they are more fragile, they are well worth the extra care that is required.